 If you're hiding a container element on your page using

-you also need to prevent users from navigating to any focusable elements
+aria-hidden, you also need to prevent users from navigating to any focusable elements inside that container.

 If you're hiding the container element from sighted users, consider using one of the following strategies instead: